-- No makeup quizzes will be provided. - No makeup tests will be provided without acceptable reasons. - Acceptable reasons for the postponement of a test are serious illness, attending one's own wedding, and attending the funeral of an immediate family member. - All acceptable reasons must be substantiated by appropriate documentations. - A deduction of 10% of the mark will be applied for a late assignment each day; an assignment will not be accepted after three days from the due day. - It is possible that your compositions may be used in formal or online publications.
+- No makeup tests will be provided without acceptable reasons. - Acceptable reasons for the postponement of a test are serious illness, attending one's own wedding, and attending the funeral of an immediate family member and must be substantiated by appropriate documentations. - A deduction of 10% of the mark will be applied for a late assignment each day; an assignment will not be accepted after three days from the due day. - It is possible that your compositions may be used in formal or online publications.
 Should you deem this unacceptable, a written statement indicating so is required. - Regular attendance is strongly expected. - Your university email will be used to correspond regarding this course. - D2L will be used to distribute information.
 It is students' responsibility to check all course related information on D2L.